fasiha/fasiha.github.io/index.md

 ## Contact

-I’m a “he/him” (they/them ok!). 👋!
+My pronouns are he/them/any. 👋!
 Since this website has absolutely zero visitor tracking or analytics, I won’t know who you are unless you write to me, so please do!

-Electronic mail me, ***(ahmed) ΑΤ (aldebrn.me)***. 🤙 (Though, nota bene, if you ask me to work at your company, I may not respond—it sometimes takes a lot of energy to figure out how to say “no” and I sometimes can’t; also I might complain about your interview [process](https://gist.github.com/fasiha/496d78a3ce9357cdec0a18f919407d2e))
+Electronic mail me, **_(ahmed) ΑΤ (aldebrn.me)_**. 🤙 (Though, nota bene, if you ask me to work at your company, I may not respond—it sometimes takes a lot of energy to figure out how to say “no” and I sometimes can’t; also I might complain about your interview [process](https://gist.github.com/fasiha/496d78a3ce9357cdec0a18f919407d2e))

-I toot on <a rel="me" href="https://octodon.social/@22">Mastodon</a>. 🐘

 My code repos on [GitHub](https://github.com/fasiha). 🦉

-My code Q&A on [StackOverflow](https://stackoverflow.com/users/500207/ahmed-fasih). 🐒
+My code Q&A on [StackOverflow](https://stackoverflow.com/users/500207/ahmed-fasih), though I’ve slowed down in this era of large language models. 🐒

+I toot on <a rel="me" href="https://octodon.social/@22">Mastodon</a> (currently on hiatus). 🐘

-(I do some [GoodReads](https://www.goodreads.com/user/show/25471547-ahmed) and [Memrise](https://www.memrise.com/user/aldebrn/courses/learning/), and seem to have a [Twitter](https://twitter.com/gratidue) and a [LinkedIn](https://www.linkedin.com/in/ahmed-fasih-006a1b1b3/).)
+(I do some [GoodReads](https://www.goodreads.com/user/show/25471547-ahmed) and [Memrise](https://www.memrise.com/user/aldebrn/courses/learning/), and seem to have a [LinkedIn](https://www.linkedin.com/in/ahmed-fasih-006a1b1b3/).)

 ## Acknowledgements

-Pandoc is good.
-[Modest](https://markdowncss.github.io/modest/) CSS is great.
-[SVG-Edit](https://github.com/SVG-Edit/svgedit) is amazing.
-We also use Klipse for interactive code execution, highlight.js for syntax highlighting, JSDOM for server-side rendering as much as we can, and MathJax and mathjax-node-page for equations.
+[Pandoc](https://pandoc.org) is great.
+[SVG-Edit](https://github.com/SVG-Edit/svgedit) is wow.
+We also use [Klipse](https://github.com/viebel/klipse) for interactive code execution, [highlight.js](https://highlightjs.org) for syntax highlighting, JSDOM for server-side rendering as much as we can, and [MathJax](https://www.mathjax.org) and mathjax-node-page or [KaTeX](https://katex.org) for equations.
+[Plotly](https://plotly.com/javascript/) is clutch for plots.

 (Image credits: banner—self, at Glen Helen Nature Preserve, Yellow Springs, Ohio, USA.
 I reserve all rights on this banner image.)